Fuyukai/serena/docs/api.rst

         async with conn.open_channel() as channel:
             ...

-It's recommended to look at :ref:`tutorials` for information on how to use this library appropriately.
+It's recommended to look at the :ref:`tutorials` for information on how to use this library appropriately.

 Error Handling